1. Email Marketing

 Sundays welcome email

-Then you’ll be asked to select an automation trigger, which in the case of a welcome email would be “contact added to list” after which you can click the plus icon and create your welcome email.
+Then, you’ll be asked to select an automation trigger, which, in the case of a welcome email, would be “Contact subscribed.”
+After that, you can click the plus icon and create your welcome email.

-That’s all – simply click start and your welcome email automation will go live.
+That’s all – simply click “Start”, and your welcome automation will be enabled.

 Welcome emails are probably the best way of using email to start building a relationship with your new subscribers and customers.
-Not only does this drive engagement, it also helps in building brand recognition in the long run.
+Not only does it drive engagement, but it also helps building brand recognition in the long run.
 All you need is to keep things simple and let your welcome email do its job.

-Also, if you’re looking for an affordable and easy to use email marketing tool, then why not get started with EmailOctopus – it’s entirely free for up to 2,500 subscribers.
+If you’re looking for an affordable and easy-to-use email marketing tool, EmailOctopus is a great choice.
+It’s entirely free for up to 2,500 subscribers and offers all you might need for your email marketing.

-Comments to: Best welcome email examples & tips
+Comments to: 5 inspiring welcome emails & tips

 Your email address will not be published.
 Required fields are marked *